You came to Dad as a hired thug,

 you lean on a rake, on a break from your chores,

-spinning glorious tales to the curious, young horde.
+spinning glorious tales to our curious, young horde.